The Eucalyptus Problem

 The Background to the Eucalyptus Tree in Ethiopia

-The introduction of the new Australian Eucalyptus species was very successful in Ethiopia, as its growing speed in height gave a straight timber that surpassed the indigenous trees.
-However, the first optimistic results from the eucalyptus plantings in the Ethiopian landscape soon proved to be a hasty and imprudent misconception since this Australian tree's poisoning of the Ethiopian environment not only harmed the native ecology but also dramatically reduced the country's freshwater.
-Despite the apparent severe ecological damage in the Ethiopian landscape, the Australian eucalyptus on Entoto remained the planted species during the past century.
-Despite the Australian Eucalyptus tree being an integral part of modern Ethiopian history, it's a tree with an origin that does not belong to the Ethiopian flora.
-Although the earlier Eucalyptus plantations still cover the bulk of the Park area, some of the first introduced foreign trees originate from this first phase of the artificially introduced reforestation.
+The introduction of the new Australian Eucalyptus species was very successful in Ethiopia, as its rapid height growth produced straight timber that surpassed that of indigenous trees.
+However, the initial optimistic results from eucalyptus plantings in the Ethiopian landscape soon proved to be a hasty and imprudent misconception, as this Australian tree's poisoning of the Ethiopian environment not only harmed the native ecology but also dramatically reduced the country's freshwater resources.
+Despite the apparent severe ecological damage in the Ethiopian landscape, the Australian Eucalyptus on Entoto remained the planted species during the past century.
+Despite the Australian Eucalyptus tree being an integral part of modern Ethiopian history, it is not native to Ethiopian flora.
+Although the earlier Eucalyptus plantations still cover the bulk of the Park area, some of the first introduced foreign trees date to this first phase of artificial reforestation.

 Biodiversity In Peril Distress

-Foreign trees and their depending organisms often struggle to adjust to their new environment since they lack the evolutionary background for foreign sites' unique ecology.
-The Eucalyptus is growing apparently without trouble, but it is not capable of sexually reproducing itself in the Ethiopian ground, i.e. the seeds do not germinate in the Ethiopian soils.
+Foreignly planted trees from remote geographic origins often struggle to adjust to their new environment because they lack the evolutionary background suited to the receiving site's unique ecology.
+The Eucalyptus apparently grows without trouble, largely due to its resilience to drought, but also to a significant enhancement in self-sustained success through an aggressive defence system of tactical toxicity.
+However, well-suited to avoid an environmental disaster, the eucalyptus tree is not capable of reproducing sexually in Ethiopian soil, since Australian eucalyptus seeds still do not germinate in Ethiopian soil.
 Therefore, the standard procedure of introduction is the planting of seedlings.

 The Importance of Domestic Trees